 Sunday, July 09, 2006

-The last of the farmers’ market strawberries have come and gone.
-Each year, as with asparagus, there is the fervor among the food set, especially those who try to eat as seasonally as possible, to hunt out and obtain, for as many weeks as is feasible, locally-grown, tangy-sweet, juicy strawberries.
+The last of the farmers’ market strawberries have come and gone for the season.
+Each year, as with asparagus, there is the fervor among the food set, especially those who try to eat as seasonally as possible, to hunt out and obtain, for as many weeks as is feasible, locally grown, tangy-sweet, juicy strawberries.

-Fresh, seasonal strawberries, however, make my mouth water.
-I become obsessed this time of year, waiting, scoping out the markets, eager to catch the new crop.
-I cannot be tempted by the ones “as large as my head” (to quote one of my sisters) that one finds most months of the year.
+I become obsessed this time of year, waiting, scoping out the markets, eager to catch the new crop and to buy up as many as I can before they are gone.
+Fresh, seasonal strawberries make my mouth water, as I take that first sweet tart bite.
+I cannot be tempted by the ones “as large as my head” (to quote one of my sisters) that one finds in the grocery stores during the rest of the year.

 It has been many years since I was able to enjoy the Italian springtime fragole or fragolone (as the larger ones are called).
-The ones from the Greenmarket in New York bring back cherished memories of those warm days and even warmer friendships of the time.
+The ones from the Greenmarket in New York bring back cherished memories of those warm days and even warmer friendships.
 I developed this recipe to capture the English fondness for strawberries with cream along with a particularly Northern Italian use of balsamic vinegar.
 It is, of course, best when the berries are in peak season.

 Prep time: 15-20 minutes